 Healthy Germantown is excited to present Walk Across Tennessee, a team-based fitness program encouraging team members to cumulatively move the equivalent of the length of Tennessee (about 500 miles) or more.
-This program has been presented in communities across Tennessee for 20 years, but this will be the first in Shelby County.
+This program has been presented in communities across Tennessee for 20 years, and this is the second year for Germantown.
 This year, Healthy Germantown is coordinating three different competitions: citizens, school classrooms and City of Germantown Employees.
 If you would like to track numbers specific to your organization, ask your captains to include your organization name on the team registration form.

 How it works:

 - five-week event - October 15 to November 18, 2018

 - five members per team, each team with their own captain

 - Total team mileage logged weekly (Monday to Sunday)

 - Goal: Each team should log at least 500 miles in five weeks